maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 Indeed, all we need for that case is a verification that an event we are about to instantiate does not merge branches.

-The only modification we need to do compared to the match-all system is that we only add matches to the index with only pairwise spacelike separated expressions as inputs.
+The only modification we need to do compared to the match-all system is adding matches to the index only if their inputs are pairwise spacelike separated.
 The expressions we will get then will be exactly the same as in the global [`MultiwaySystem`](https://resources.wolframcloud.com/FunctionRepository/resources/MultiwaySystem).